cutterbl/soundtouchjs-audio-worklet/README.md

 Thank You to [Janick Delot](https://github.com/watch-janick) for sponsoring this feature for SoundTouchJS

-Thanks to [Cristoph Guttandin](https://github.com/chrisguttandin), of [standardized-audio-context](https://github.com/chrisguttandin/standardized-audio-context) fame, for the idea of providing the factory method to enable polyfill/ponyfill usage.
+Thanks to [Christoph Guttandin](https://github.com/chrisguttandin), of [standardized-audio-context](https://github.com/chrisguttandin/standardized-audio-context) fame, for the idea of providing the factory method to enable polyfill/ponyfill usage.